Jayabratha/algos/README.md

 Solution: Using Sliding Window Algorithm

 var lengthOfLongestString = function (s) {
-    /*ans is the length of the required longest string *i is the start index of the sliding window
-     *j is the end index of the sliding window*/ var ans=0, i=0, j=0, subString = "", stringLength = s.length;
+    var ans=0, i=0, j=0, subString = "", stringLength = s.length;

     while(i < stringLength && j < stringLength) {